juttle/juttle-gmail-adapter/README.md

 `from` | moment | no | select messages after this time (inclusive) `to`   | moment | no | select messages before this time (exclusive)

+## Contributing

+Want to contribute?
+Awesome!
+Don’t hesitate to file an issue or open a pull request.